dcersos1/Blockchain_Adoption_Analysis/README.md

   • The contextualization, research procedure, analysis, results, functional insight gained, and references are detailed in the paper.

-  • An .ipynb file is included as well which details the qualtative analysis and processing of the survey data
+  • An .ipynb file is included as well which details the qualitative analysis and processing of the survey data

   • The image and associated decription depicts how SmartPLS4 software was used to conduct SEM Analysis